UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-model-and-deploy.md

 ### 5. Add the Deployment Artifact

+*Deployment Artifacts* are used to provide the actual application code used by the node template.

 Next use the menu at the top to toggle the "DeploymentArtifacts" on (and hide the "Properties" again for better overview).
-Open the "Deployment Artifats" of the QHAnaUI_w1-wip1 node template and click on "Add new Deployment Artifact".
+Open the "Deployment Artifacts" of the QHAnaUI_w1-wip1 node template and click on "Add new Deployment Artifact".

 ![node template with open deployment artifact section](./images/topology-add-deployment-artifact.png)